Can I Leave My Pool Covered All Summer? Complete Guide

 Chemical Imbalance Issues

 When your pool is covered continuously, chlorine demand increases dramatically.
-The lack of UV light means your CYA (cyanuric acid) provides no benefit, while organic matter decomposes more rapidly in the dark, warm environment.
+The lack of UV light means your CYA (cyanuric acid) stabilization becomes less relevant since there's no UV to protect chlorine from, while organic matter decomposes more rapidly in the dark, warm environment.
 You'll need to maintain FC (free chlorine) levels 2-3 times higher than normal - typically 8-12 ppm instead of the standard 3-5 ppm based on your CYA level.

 pH levels also become unstable under covers.
-Without air exchange, CO2 builds up, driving pH down rapidly.
+Without air exchange, reduced aeration can cause pH instability.
 You may need to test and adjust pH every 2-3 days instead of weekly.

 Equipment Strain and Damage